jfbus/sqlbind/README.md

 }
 ```

-Using pointers can differentiate between empty fields and null/missing fields, but not between null and missing fields.
+Using pointers, one can differentiate between empty fields and null/missing fields, but not between null and missing fields.
 In this case, nil values are usually considered missing.

 sqlbind will never expand nil pointer values in `::names` and `::name=::value`.